-The establishment of a NSPO and a new National Agreement put in place the foundations for a whole-of-government approach.
+The establishment of the NSPO and a new National Agreement put in place the foundations for a whole-of-government approach.
 With half of those who die by suicide each year not accessing mental health services at the time, we'll only turn the trend towards zero suicides if we embed this approach across government and the community.

 The current location of NSPO within the Health portfolio and National Mental Health Commission will limit its ability to drive this much-needed change.
 Central agency coordination and First Minister leadership will be critical to driving human service, education and economic portfolios to consider suicide in their work.

 At a high level, the new National Agreement sets the right direction for reform but it's the actions that sit under it and implementation that will matter.
-The new National Suicide Prevention Strategy must take the next step towards reform with concrete actions, clear accountability and real change.
+Working towards a new National Suicide Prevention Strategy is positive and comprehensive and presents an opportunity to accelerate suicide prevention reform with concrete actions, clear accountability and meaningful change.